SoftwareDesignLab/Security-Requirements-Formalization/README.md

    - After Alloy analysis, **Amalgam** (`Formally-Modeled-CWE/amalgam.jar`) produced formal textual explanations (provenances) describing the causal link between  detected weaknesses and specific security tactics described within the requirements for each system.

 #### Flowchart describing the technique:
 Natural language requirements → KW-based or LLM-based formalization → formalized requirements (Alloy criteria) → Alloy analysis → results and optional Amalgam analysis.

+#### Note:
+Each directory has its own readme file describing its contents individually in more detail.